ga-curriculum/unsupervised-learning-metrics/dimensionality-reduction-methods-metrics/README.md

 By the end of this lesson, students will be able to:

-- Implement dimensionality reduction techniques (PCA, t-SNE).
+- Apply dimensionality reduction techniques (PCA, t-SNE).
 - Evaluate dimensionality reduction using appropriate metrics.
 - Explain practical uses of dimensionality reduction.